 App Uninstaller is the latest handy utility for managing your apps.
-Besides complete uninstalling of various software, it also allows to reset and remove apps’ cache.
-This post covers general functions of App Uninstaller.
+Besides complete uninstalling of various software, it also allows you to reset and remove apps’ cache.
+This post covers the general functions of App Uninstaller.
 Also, read our previous articles “How to delete messengers history” and “How to delete apps’ leftovers.”

 App Uninstaller scans the Applications folder right after being started and finds all currently installed applications.